maher460/figphrase/README.md

 ```
 python ./train/train_semcomp.py -i .\bnc_corpus.DIR  -w  bs -m bs  -c lstm --deep no -t 50 --dropout 0.0 -u 200 -e 10 -p 0.75 -b 400 -g 0
 ```
 All the parameters can be configuted in PyCharm similar to step 2.
-The progam will save the trained model each epoch.
+The progam will save the trained model each epoch (when epoch number is large than 3).

 (4) Explore the trained semantic compatibility model